 Timeframe: 6-8 months (outlined below) on an as needs basis

-For more information including member biographies and terms of reference refer to the Advisory Committee web page.
+For more information including member biographies and terms of reference refer to the Advisory Committee page.

 Government landowning departments and agencies that require planning scheme changes for their land can apply for assistance through the GLPS.
 This can include rezoning surplus government land or changes to overlay provisions for existing sites delivering a government outcome.
 The following steps need to be followed:

-- A Surplus Government Land Declaration Form must be completed and signed if the site is determined surplus.
+- a Surplus Government Land Declaration (DOCX, 688.4 KB) if the site is determined surplus

 The GLPS will assess the application and send the landowner a recommendation form outlining the proposed Planning Stream Pathway, costs and timing.
 The landowner will be sent the recommendation form and an acceptance form.

 The landowner must complete, sign and submit the acceptance form and provide any additional information that may be requested.